Winand/pandoc-env-reader/README.md

 # Substitute environment variables in Markdown
-A custom Markdown reader for _pandoc_, which allows to replace `{{...}}` template values inside a source document with values from environment variables.
+A custom Markdown reader for _pandoc_, which allows to replace `{{...}}` template strings inside a source document with values from environment variables.

 The reader should be specified in `--from` argument:
 ```powershell